Clean Energy Jobs – 2018/2019

 The Joint Committee membership comprises:

-Michael Dembrow (D): SD 23 NE/SE Portland, Clean Energy Jobs champion and chair of Senate C0mmittee on Environment and Natural Resources.
+Michael Dembrow (D): SD 23 NE/SE Portland, Clean Energy Jobs champion and chair of Senate Committee on Environment and Natural Resources. – Sen.MichaelDembrow@oregonlegislature.gov 503-986-1723.

-It will be critical to convince these representatives of the importance of a focus on greenhouse gases and the urgency for action.
+It is critical to convince these representatives of the importance of a focus on all greenhouse gases (not just carbon) and convince them of the urgency for action.

-The First Meeting was held om May 22nd.
+The First Meeting was held on May 22nd.
 This was an informational Hearing lasting app two and a half house.
-Video is available to download here.
-Scroll down to Recent Archives – May 22nd Joint Committee on Carbon Reduction, click and follow directions.
+Video (2 hr 27 min) is available to download here.
+Scroll down to Recent Archives and look for the date – May 22nd Joint Committee on Carbon Reduction, click and follow directions.
 Presentations are:

 Baseline Facts of Climate Change